stride3d/stride-community-toolkit/docs/manual/getting-started.md

 ## 📦 Adding the NuGet package

-The toolkit is encapsulated in a single package named `Stride.CommunityToolkit`.
-This package embodies all the toolkit's functionalities.
-You can use your preferred IDE or the command line to add this package to your project.
+The toolkit is available through several packages named `Stride.CommunityToolkit` and `Stride.CommunityToolkit.*`.
+The main package includes all functionalities of the toolkit.
+You can add this package to your project using your preferred IDE or via the command line.
+It is designed to be compatible with both regular Stride game projects and code-only game projects.

 To add the NuGet package using the command line, execute the following command: